-If the log file entries show Traceback activity, the daemon might not be running correctly.
-If you see Traceback entries, and you need help to interpret them, contact your SGI representative.
+If the log file entries show traceback activity, the daemon might not be running correctly.
+If you see traceback entries, and you need help to interpret them, contact your SGI representative.

-3. Use the ssh(1) command to log into an RLC, and use the ssh(1) command to verify that the icerackd daemon is running.
+3. Use the ssh(1) command to log into an RLC.

-For example, for rllead, type the following commands and examine the output:
+For example, for rllead, type the following command: